thejimbirch/catsinmyyard/wp-content/plugins/block-bad-queries/readme.txt

 Nope, just install and relax knowing that BBQ is protecting your site from bad URL requests.

+**Does BBQ make changes to my .htaccess file?**

+Absolutely not.
+Unlike other security/firewall plugins, neither BBQ (free version) nor BBQ Pro make any changes to any .htaccess file.

+**Does BBQ make any changes to my WP database?**

+No, the free version of BBQ operates as each page is loaded; it does not make any changes whatsoever to the WP database.

+**Does BBQ block malicious strings included in arrays?**

+Yes, BBQ scans any arrays that are included in the URI request.
+If any matching patterns are found, the request is blocked.

 **Do I need WordPress to run BBQ?**

 Nope!
 BBQ is available in the following flavors: